ColdCaseFiler/coldcasefiler.github.io/README.md

 In the notes folder, posts are ordered newest first, like a traditional blog.

+You can use the date: field to organize both posts, and projects.
+There may be times that you wish to group people together: family, associates etc but they are being broken up by other people in the same category.
+In that case, you can use date to group them together.

+Typically, I will use the date that I am creating the post as the title, and reserve the date field for sorting the post into the order I want.

 ## Credits

 This template is based on <a href="https://github.com/hydecorp/hydejack">Hydejack</a> by <a href="https://github.com/qwtel">qwtel.</a>